 We complete a detailed analysis each quarter to assess whether any decline in the fair value of any debt security below cost is deemed other-than-temporary.
 All debt securities with an unrealized loss are reviewed.
 We recognize an impairment loss when a debt security's value declines below cost, adjusted for accretion, amortization and previous other-than-temporary impairments and it is determined that the decline is other-than-temporary.
-We did not recognize an impairment loss during 2019 and 2018.
+We recognized \$1.7 million of other-than-temporary impairment on debt securities during 2020.
+We did not recognize an impairment loss during 2019.

 Debt Investments: We assess whether we intend to sell, or it is more likely than not that we will be required to sell, a fixed maturity investment before recovery of its amortized cost basis less any current period credit losses.
 For fixed maturity investments that are considered other-than-temporarily impaired and that we do not intend to sell and will not be required to sell, we separate the amount of the impairment into the amount that is credit related (credit loss component) and the amount due to all other factors.
-The credit loss component is recognized in earnings and is the difference between the investment's amortized cost basis fair value and the present value of future expected flows.
+The credit loss component is recognized in earnings and is the difference between the investment's amortized cost basis and the present value of its expected future cash flows.
 The remaining difference between the investment's fair value and the present value of future expected cash flows is recognized in other comprehensive income.
+During 2020 we disposed of one previously impaired security and recognized no gain or loss on disposal.
 During 2019 we disposed of six previously impaired securities and recognized a realized gain of \$4.1 million.
-During 2018 we sold one previously impaired security with a realized loss of \$0.1 million and recognized a change in unrealized gain of \$1.8 million on the remaining securities.

-Equity Investments: On January 1, 2018, we adopted ASU 2016-01, "Recognition and Measurement of Financial Assets and Financial Liabilities".
-ASU 2016-01 requires equity investments that are not consolidated or accounted for under the equity method of accounting to be measured at fair value with changes in fair value recognized in net income each reporting period.
-As a result of the new standard, equity securities with readily determinable fair values are no longer required to be evaluated for other-than-temporary-impairment.
+Equity Investments: Equity investments that are not consolidated or accounted for under the equity method of accounting are measured at fair value with changes in fair value recognized in net income each reporting period.
+Equity securities with readily determinable fair values are not required to be evaluated for other-than-temporary-impairment.

-Details regarding the carrying value of the other invested assets portfolio as of December 31, 2019 and 2018 were as follows:
+Details regarding the carrying value of the other invested assets portfolio as of December 31, 2020 and 2019 were as follows:

-December 31, 2019 ember 31, 2018
+December 31, 2020 ember 31, 2019

 Investment Type

-Equity warrant \$ 2,169 \$ 1,148
+Equity warrant \$ \$ 2,169

-Total other investments \$ 2,169 \$ 1,148
+Total other investments \$ \$ 2,169

-We acquired this equity warrant in an active market and it entitles us to buy the underlying common stock of a publicly traded company at a fixed exercise price until the expiration date of January 19, 2021.
+We acquired this equity warrant in an active market and disposed of it during the fourth quarter of 2020.
+It entitled us to buy the underlying common stock of a publicly traded company at a fixed exercise price until the expiration date of January 19, 2021.

-The amortized cost and estimated fair value of debt securities at December 31, 2019 by contractual maturity are as follows.
+The amortized cost and estimated fair value of debt securities at December 31, 2020 by contractual maturity are as follows.
 Expected maturities may differ from contractual maturities because certain borrowers may have the right to call or prepay obligations with or without penalties.